Board of directors

-The Contigo Wellness Foundation’s vision is to end the stigma around mental health issues in the Latinx community by providing access to much needed resources to this community.
-Our Latinx Board represents the Latinx community and is responsible for establishing policies that carry out the educational and mental health programming by providing high-level guidance and leadership to ensure Contigo WF meets the needs of the communities served.
+The Contigo Wellness vision is to end the stigma around mental health issues in the Latinx community by providing access to much needed resources to this community in a holistic approach.
+Our Latinx Board represents the Latinx community and is responsible for establishing policies that carry out the educational and mental health programming by providing high-level guidance and leadership to ensure Contigo Wellness meets the needs of the communities served.
 Our Board also continues to serves this purpose through their daily work, and we are honored to have them.